 Try Indoor Camping

 As the weather gets colder, we tend to spend more time indoors.
 But that doesn’t mean you can’t enjoy the fun of camping.
-Try some cozy indoor camping, or “glamping,” with plenty of blankets and pillows.
+Try some cozy indoor camping, or “glamping,” with lots of blankets and pillows.
 Use string or smaller fairy lights to create a magical atmosphere.
 Munch on some seasonal snacks and watch a movie.
 Or, go for some screen-free time by reading, doing puzzles, playing board games or getting creative.

 Craft Fall Décor